loopandlearn/news/docs/index.md

 > Theresa Hastings on Around the Circle: Living Well with T1D podcast

 Want to be inspired?
-Listen to [Theresa’s conversation with Scott Johnson](https://podcasts.apple.com/us/podcast/around-the-circle-living-well-with-t1d/id1845140590), in which they discuss how Theresa went from a “lone T1D” to a community advocate and board member of Nightscout Foundation.
+Listen to [Theresa’s conversation with Scott Johnson](https://podcasts.apple.com/us/podcast/around-the-circle-living-well-with-t1d/id1845140590), in which they discuss how Theresa went from a “lone T1D” to a community advocate - and now she's a board member of Nightscout Foundation.
 She talks about how Open Source uses approved devices to give more options to people living with diabetes and describes the many ways the community provides around-the-clock support.

 - - -